 Selling a B2B product requires many decision-makers, high-value deals, and a lengthier sales cycle than selling a consumer product.
 Because of the general lower deal value and the smaller number of decision-makers involved, the cycle for consumer items is typically shorter.
 While most sales cycles have a set of logical phases in common, you must tailor them based on the product and prospect type in either scenario.

-Here are the sales cycle steps or stages:
+Here are the B2B sales cycle stages:

 Prospecting is the first stage of the 7 stages of the sales cycle.
 You may be looking at your target customer profiles at this point, selecting possible clients to contact, and deciding how to approach them.
 Create an Ideal Customer Profile first (ICP).
 Your ICP will be, at its most basic level, a fictional organization that: